-Cynthia Gerdes writes music for traditional instruments in a twenty–first–century style which can be described as western classical tradition extending into “now.”
-From a conversation among backyard birds to a sonic snapshot of Idaho history, from caricatures of human behaviors to tangos, Gerdes’ compositions explore ways of expressing the vernacular while combining it with depth and lightness, humor and insight.
+Thanks for visiting this site.
+I write music for traditional instruments in a twenty-first century style which could be described as western classical tradition to “now.”
+From a conversation among backyard birds to a sonic snapshot of Idaho history, from caricatures of human behaviors to tangos, my goal is to explore ways of expressing the vernacular while combining it with depth and lightness, humor and insight.

 James Bash, critic for Oregon Music News writes “Debut Recording Accents the Witty Music of Cynthia Stillman Gerdes:”